voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 Description: Ensures every function declaration has a JSDoc comment with an `@story` annotation referencing the related user story.
 Options:

 - `scope` (string[], optional) – Controls which function-like node types are required to have @story annotations.
-Allowed values: "FunctionDeclaration", "FunctionExpression", "MethodDefinition", "TSDeclareFunction", "TSMethodSignature", "ArrowFunctionExpression".
+Allowed values: "FunctionDeclaration", "FunctionExpression", "MethodDefinition", "TSDeclareFunction", "TSMethodSignature".
 Default: ["FunctionDeclaration", "FunctionExpression", "MethodDefinition", "TSDeclareFunction", "TSMethodSignature"].
 - `exportPriority` ("all" | "exported" | "non-exported", optional) – Controls whether the rule checks all functions, only exported ones, or only non-exported ones.
 Default: "all".

 Default Severity: `error`